mircoporetti/blog/content/blog/opinions-retro/index.md

 On the contrary, it’s entirely possible to apply Agile principles without using Scrum (or Kanban, or any other framework).

-As a final thought, Scrum is a great framework, but even for it, the idea of [Follow things By The Book?](#2-follow-things-by-the-book) remains valid.
+As a final thought, Scrum is a great framework, but even for it, the idea of [Follow things By The Book?](#2-follow-things-by-the-book) :book: remains valid.

-### 6. Meeting All the Time Doesn’t Generate Effective Communication
+### 5. Meeting All the Time Doesn’t Generate Effective Communication

 As mentioned in the previous point, meetings are often overused.
 Sometimes this happens because the framework requires them (and they aren’t questioned or adapted after the team has worked together for a while).